 - For years now, the average ER bill has been more than the average month’s rent.

 - The most severely injured patients need constant monitoring in an intensive care unit.
 An ICU stay can cost more than $10,000 just for the first day.
-Every additional day racks up thousands more dollars in expenses.
+Every additional day racks up thousands of more dollars in expenses.
 If your injuries are serious or you suffer complications, you could spend weeks in an ICU, with your medical costs climbing all the while.
 Expect higher costs if you need surgery (or worse, more than one surgery).
 Or if you require mechanical ventilation.

 - After a serious accident, you might need to recover in an inpatient rehab facility.
-This stage of rehabilitation – getting you recovered enough to go home – can take weeks.
+This stage of rehabilitation, getting you recovered enough to go home, can take weeks.
 All this time, you’re paying as much as $1,600 per day.